cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## loginSuccess

-This object will be sent by the server when communicating with clients.
+This communication type will be sent by the server when communicating with clients.
 It will be sent by the server when a user has successfully logged in to their account.
 It will contain the user's account information so that it may be displayed to the user and interacted with.

 ```javascript
 {